open-mmlab/mmaction2/.github/ISSUE_TEMPLATE/reimplementation_questions.md

 There are several common situations in the reimplementation issues as below
 1. Reimplement a model in the model zoo using the provided configs
 2. Reimplement a model in the model zoo on other dataset (e.g., custom datasets)
-3. Reimplement a custom model but all the components are implemented in MMAction
+3. Reimplement a custom model but all the components are implemented in MMAction2
 4. Reimplement a custom model with new modules implemented by yourself

 There are several things to do for different cases as below.